 - high blood pressure

-Regardless of their body weight, women with PCOS have an increased risk for developing these conditions.
+Regardless of their body weight, people with PCOS have an increased risk for developing these conditions.

-Acne is another symptom seen by some women with PCOS.
-85% of women older than age 20 who suffer from acne likely have PCOS.
+Acne is another symptom seen by some people with PCOS.
+About 75% of people with PCOS over the age of 20 suffer from acne.
 Loss of hair from the scalp is also possible.
 A person with PCOS may also experience male-pattern hair growth due to hormone imbalance.

-Complications of PCOS can include endometrial cancer: if a woman has irregular menstrual periods for an extended time, the lining of the uterus can build up and develop cancerous cells.
+Complications of PCOS can include endometrial cancer: if a person has irregular menstrual periods for an extended time, the lining of the uterus can build up and develop cancerous cells.
 This may take many years to develop.
-Women who do not have regular periods (or any periods at all) should consult their doctor.
+People assigned female at birth who do not have regular periods (or any periods at all) should consult their doctor.

 Making the Diagnosis

 PCOS is a diagnosis that is made once other conditions causing similar signs and symptoms have been investigated and ruled out by your doctor.

 To rule out other conditions, your doctor performs a physical examination and may order a series of laboratory tests, including: